AfrazH2073/cse15l-lab-reports/lab3.md

 ```

+The `reversed` method was not working because it set the given array to the values of `newArray` which had all values of zero- in the new code I instead assign the values of newArray equal to values of array, so the array would be reversed rather than having its values be deleted by being overwritten with zeros.

 Part 2: Grep Analysis

 `grep -v`

-I found the grep -v command from ChatGPT
+I found the grep -v command from chatgpt and asking chatgpt for alternate ways to use the grep command

 `Grep -v "age"`